Voyager 03

 Barcelona, Paris, Madrid e Lisboa, 2003

-GMG co-curated Voyager 03, one of the biggest itinerant operations for the dissemination of Portuguese culture.
+Co-curated Voyager 03, one of the biggest itinerant projects for the dissemination of Portuguese culture.

-Maintaining its original idea to showcase contemporary Portuguese cultural production initiated with Voyager 01, experimentadesign created in 2003 another exhibition format.
+Maintaining its original idea of showcasing Portuguese contemporary creativity, which began with Voyager 01, in 2003 experimenta created a new exhibition format and a new defining image.
 Designed to travel the European roads with unparalleled mobility and independence, V03 did an international tour – Barcelona, in front of MACBA, Paris, in front of Palais Tokyo and Musée d’Art Contemporain, Madrid , in front of Reina Sofia – before being presented in Lisbon in Bienal EXD’03 from September to November in Praça do Comércio.

 This mobile exhibition engaged with ideas related to movement and travel, speed and time, as well as the open space.
-Voyager 03 was in itself a design project and a communication operation – the protagonist was Voyager’s concept and design, that is – the idea that gave it structure as a device and the way it was conceived as a three dimensional object.
-Therefore, the first work that Voyager03 presented was itself, a future exhibition device that would showcase other works.
+Voyager 03 was in itself a design project and a communication operation – the protagonist was Voyager’s concept and design; that is, the idea behind its structure as a device and the way it was conceived as a three dimensional object.
+Therefore, the first work presented by Voyager03 was itself, a future exhibition device meant to showcase future works.

-The content brought by Voyager 03 was the result of invitations sent to over 40 Portuguese artists.
+The outputs brought by Voyager 03 were the result of invitations sent to over 40 Portuguese artists.
 They represent the intense collaborative work between both parties, the challengers and the challenged.
 V03 was designed to be self transportable and driven through Europe – meant to be parked and expanded in the public space of every city of the itinerary.

-The compact construction and the minimal space on a TIR truck allowed for exhibition solutions that were merged with the creative decisions of the artists and designers.
-The global soundtrack was distributed inside and outside, highlighting the unexpected uses and the multidisciplinary intersections of the contents.
+The compact construction and minimal space, created on a TIR truck, generated exhibition solutions that merged with situations created by artists and designers.
+The global soundtrack was distributed indoors and outdoors, underlining the unexpected uses and multidisciplinary intersections between contents.

-V03 introduced the city of Lisbon and Portugal in the international circuits of creativity, contributing to an effective renewal of the image of recent Portuguese culture.
+Voyager 03 introduced the Lisbon and Portugal to the international circuits of creativity and contributed to an effective renewal of the image of recent Portuguese culture.

 Concept, Artistic Direction and Commissioner: Guta Moura Guedes, Pedro Gadanho and João Paulo Feliciano